mattlubbers/Udacity-RoboND-DeepLearning/README.md

  ![Network_Arch_FCN](/assets/Network_Arch_FCN.PNG)

+ ##### **Skip Connections**
+ Something that has proven results for reducing training loss is Skip Connections.
+When the input layers are swept for enconding feature vectors, an common occurence is that they will capture the granular details, but miss the larger perspective picture.
+Skip Connections help mitigate this by bypassing adjacent layers for reference.

  ### **FCN Model**
 Now that we have properly defined the Architecture and sizing of our FCN, so the next step is to start to implement it!
 This will be composed of the input image, 2 Encoding layers, a 1x1 convolutional layer, 2 Decoding layers, and finally the ouput.
 It is important to maintain symmetry by including the same number and sizing of the Encoding and Decoding layers.
 The FCN Model can be seen here:

 ![FCN_Model](/assets/FCN_Model.PNG)

   ##### **Encoder Block**
+The objective of the Encoder is to sweep the input image, and extract features from the image.
+For our Encoder, we are using a depthwise separable 2D convolution.
+Separable convolutions act on each input channel separately, followed by a pointwise convolution that merges the resulting output channels.
+It's a method to factorize a convolution kernel into two smaller kernels, and therefore improve efficiency.
+More information can be found [here](https://keras.io/layers/convolutional/) in the Keras documentation.

 We begin with defining a separable 2D convolution function that utilizes the Keras library:
 ```
 def separable_conv2d_batchnorm(input_layer, filters, strides=1):